sts10/sts10.github.io/_posts/2018-01-05-switching-to-linux.markdown

 ## Blooming Most Recklessly

 _Coding Freedom_, which is also [available for free as a PDF](https://gabriellacoleman.org/Coleman-Coding-Freedom.pdf), in particular gradually convinced me that there was something grand about using free software (like Firefox) and that, conversely, some real negatives to using proprietary software (like Microsoft Word).

+There are some basic benefits of free software.
+For example code that is open source is public, so anyone can read it and find bugs (this is a particularly strong advantage for any software that has to handle secure data, like a password manager or secure messenger).
+Also there's no one company that can end the life of a piece of software -- if there are other developers who want to pick a project up, they can.
+Or if one team of developers is taking the software down a path that some users don't like, it can be "forked" to create a wholly new project.

-Whereas companies made propietary software, people made free software, often on their free time.
+While Coleman is interested in those dynamics, her book gets at something a bit larger.
+Whereas companies make proprietary software, people made free software, often on their free time.
 This means their incentivized by something other than money, which turns out is a really good thing when it comes to writing software.
 As Coleman writes (page 120):

 <!-- Free software is created and improved by people working on their free time or by the generosity of their employers.
 Yes, some of these people are coders, but many contribute by writing up bug reports (or "issues") or documentation or websites promoting the software. -->